exetico/volumio-plugins/plugins/music_service/podstream/README.md

 - Thumbsnails is only visible, if it's stored in itunes:image-tag.
 - Maybe add the option to combine both lit-download from URL and local input, and allowing users to add more than one feed with a seperator like "||" or something else.
 - Secure correct install and uninstall with the `/data/podstream/`-location (add and remove!)
+- [... maybe] Looking at https://www.npmjs.com/package/playlist-parser, and consider remake of the playlist generation-solution.

 ## Latest improvements
 - ~~Look into a easy way to handle the rssfeed-stuff.
 Should i go with an table-kinda thing?
 (I can't find anything like this, in the Volumio GUI at the moment), or should i go with an simple solution like allowing to referate to an pastebin-file or something like that?~~